Olathe Public Schools Sexual Harassment / Title IX

 - Review the evidence gathered by the investigator, the investigator’s report, and the original decision-maker’s determination;

-- Notify both parties in writing of the filing of an appeal and give them 10 days after the appeal is filed to submit further evidence in writing;
+- Notify both parties in writing of the filing of an appeal and give them an opportunity to submit further evidence in writing;

 - Not have a conflict of interest or bias for or against complainant or respondent and receive the required training;